Amareteklay/quteba/README.md

 # QUTEBA
-Quteba, a Tigrinya word that can roughly be translated as Economy, is a dynamic website that aims to serve the general public by providing views and analyses pertinent to economic issues as well as by enabling users to participate in discussion forums.
-As users can start discussion forums and engage in discussions by way of comments and replies, Quteba is as much a platform for user created content as it is source of information for those who want to read blog posts.
+Quteba is a dynamic website that aims to serve the general public by providing views and analyses pertinent to economic issues as well as by enabling users to participate in discussion forums.
+Quteba got its name from a Tigrinya word that can roughly be translated as Economy.
+Quteba is as much a platform for user created content as it is source of information for those who want to read blog posts.
+Users can start discussion forums and engage in discussions by way of comments and replies.

 Quteba was built using Django framework for the back-end and JavaScript (and Jquery), HTML and CSS (and bootstrap) for the front-end.